postmanlabs/postman-docs/src/pages/docs/postman/launching-postman/sending-the-first-request.md

 Enter `postman-echo.com/get` in the URL field.

 Click **Send**.
-You will see the JSON data response from the server in the lower pane.
+You will see the JSON data response from the server in the lower panel.

 [![request response](https://assets.postman.com/postman-docs/Request-repsonse.png)](https://assets.postman.com/postman-docs/Request-repsonse.png)